 The focus of my clinical work is depression, anxiety, sexual and body image problems, relationship and communication difficulties.
-I specialise in treating these problems in those affected by medical conditions.
+I specialise in treating these problems in those affected by medical conditions and with anxieties related to their health.
 I am experienced in the diagnosis and treatment of work-related psychological problems and bereavement.

 Professor Amanda J Ramirez